Bible Work Bench was created by The Educational Center, a Partner Organization of ours.

 This resource may not fully reflect the theology of Progressive Christianity as we understand it, however, we feel that it is a valuable resource for people at different stages in their faith journey.

-In this store, BibleWorkbench is a full year subscription (for electronic delivery options please click here)
+In this store, BibleWorkbench is a full year subscription, with electronic delivery (for hard copy delivery, click here)

 BibleWorkbench is a lectionary based life-centered biblical resource designed for small group youth and adult education in church and home, for individual study or as an aid to preachers.
 One of the texts from the Revised Common Lectionary is chosen each Sunday.
 The exploration begins with encountering the story found in the biblical text.
 The focus then shifts to how this story is happening in the world around us.
 Finally the questions turn toward how the story is an event in the lives of the people in the group.
 The journey through the text seeks life-giving questions that wait to be lived.

 - Weekly written materials include a series of open-ended questions designed to enable users to enter the story in the text, and to make connections to the world around and to their own inward lives

 - Parallel Readings feature poetry and literature, along with timely newspaper and magazine articles that resonate and extend the story in the text.

 - Critical Background material taken from noted biblical scholars illuminates the context of each week’s text.

 BibleWorkbench is published six times a year, and each issue contains a full session design for the nine or ten Sundays covered, which incorporates four elements: